Skip to content

 Name: total_return, Length: 1000, dtype: float64

-2. Indicator factory and parameterized decorator take this argument directly
+2. The indicator factory and parameterized decorator accept this argument directly.

 Parameterized decorator

-• There is a special decorator that can make any Python function accept multiple parameter combinations, even if the function itself can handle only one!
-The decorator wraps the function, thus getting access to its arguments; it then identifies all the arguments that act as parameters, builds a grid of them, and calls the underlying function on each parameter combination from that grid.
-The execution part can be easily parallelized.
-After all the outputs are ready, it merges them into a single object.
+• There is a special decorator that allows any Python function to accept multiple parameter combinations, even if the function itself supports only one.
+The decorator wraps the function, gains access to its arguments, identifies all arguments acting as parameters, builds a grid from them, and calls the underlying function on each parameter combination from that grid.
+The execution can be easily parallelized.
+Once all outputs are ready, it merges them into a single object.
 Use cases are endless: from running indicators that cannot be wrapped with the indicator factory, to parameterizing entire pipelines! 🪄

 Example 1: Parameterize a simple SMA indicator without Indicator Factory